dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 | `\'`            | single quote (only in the rune literal `'\''`) \" double quote (only within `"..."` literals) |
 | `\\`            | backslash                                                                                    |

 Arbitrary bytes can also be included in literal strings using hexadecimal or octal escapes.
 A *hexadecimal escape* is written *\xhh*, with exactly two hexadecimal digits *h* (in upper or lower case).
 An *octal escape* is written *\ooo* with exactly three octal digits *o* (0 through 7) not exceeding `\377`.
 Both denote a single byte with the specified value.
-Later, we’ll see how to encode Unicode code points numerically in string literals.
+Later, we'll see how to encode Unicode code points numerically in string literals.

 A *raw string literal* is written `...`, using backquotes instead of double quotes.
 Within a raw string literal, no escape sequences are processed; the contents are taken literally, including backslashes and newlines, so a raw string literal may spread over several lines in the program source.
 The only processing is that carriage returns are deleted so that the value of the string is the same on all platforms, including those that conventionally put carriage returns in text files.